Welcome to 2021. Here's looking at a much better year than 2020 was.

-Antikythera MechanismAbout a year or so ago I saw a list titled 9 All Time Unsolved Mysteries.
-The items listed…well some were a surprise that they made an All Time list and I was curious about some that were left off the list.
-This list seems to consist only of places and things without any mention of specific people.
-I guess that explains why the mystery of Jack The Ripper's identity, what happened to Amelia Earhart, and exactly who took that ax and gave Lizzie Borden's parents all those whacks didn't make the list.
+A while back I saw a list titled 9 All Time Unsolved Mysteries.
+The items listed…well, some were a surprise that they made an All Time list and I was curious about some that were left off the list.
+This list consisted only of places and things with no mention of specific people.
+I guess that explains why the mystery of Jack The Ripper's identity (actually, he was identified by a DNA match a few years ago), what happened to Amelia Earhart, and exactly who took that axe and gave Lizzie Borden's parents all those whacks didn't make the list.

 Two of the items on the list were new to me—the Chase Vault and the Taos Hum.
-I've been to Taos…didn't hear any mention of this mystery and didn't hear the hum.
+I've been to Taos…didn't hear about this mystery and didn't hear the hum.

 9) ATLANTIS—location unknown

 Myth or reality?
-The lost continent from ancient times [rather than the current Caribbean resort :) ] is one the world's favorite legends.
+The lost continent from ancient times [rather than the current Caribbean resort :) ] is one of the world's favorite legends.
 Most of what we know about Atlantis comes from the Greek philosopher Plato who wrote about it approximately 2000 years ago although the story of the ancient civilization places its time at 9000 years prior to that.
 He described Atlantis as a huge island where brave and virtuous people…a highly advanced civilization…lived in a kind of paradise.
 He placed its location west of the Pillars of Hercules, known today as the Straits of Gibraltar.
 The story claims that the physical disappearance of the actual island came as a result of a massive earthquake or volcanic eruption that caused it to sink into the ocean.
-To this day debate continues about whether Atlantis was real or myth and people continue to literally search all over the world for the remains of the lost continent.
+To this day debate continues about whether Atlantis was real or myth and people continue to literally search all over the world for the remains of the lost continent with several diverse and wide spread locations declared to be Atlantis.

 8) ANTIKYTHERA MECHANISM—Greece